VC-MIPI-modules/vc_mipi_nvidia/README.md

 If you have your own BSP, you have to integrate the driver into it.
 Please follow these steps.

-1. Apply all patches listed in the following table that match your hardware setup
+1. Apply all patches in the folder kernel_common_32.3.1+ and the patches listed in the following table that match your hardware setup

    | system on module         | carrier board | BSP             | all patches in folder patch/... |
    | ------------------------ | ------------- | --------------- | --------------------- |